logeion/logeion-backend/README.md

     `parsers/` directory as a plugins directory, i.e. it will automatically load all files in that directory and call them appropriately, given that they have the appropriate types.
     It finds the xml files based on the `name` property in the parser file.
-*   Put all the dico files to be parsed in `Logeion_parsers/dictionaries`, in a folder named the same as the dictionary.
+*   Put all the dictionary files to be parsed in `Logeion_parsers/dictionaries`, in a folder named the same as the dictionary.
 (E.g. `NewDico.xml` should be in `Logeion_parsers/dictionaries/NewDico`.)

-More on cleaning up dicos
+More on cleaning up dictionaries
 -------------------------
 *   It's been the practice to modify textbook entries by adding the unmodified lemma to the beginning of the entry          content.
 For example, `{'amatus, -a, -um': 'beloved'}`